arielsharonferdinandus/ticketing-pipeline-for-helpdesk-incident-automator/README.md

     ```
     Replace `YOUR_API_BASE_URL`, `YOUR_USERNAME`, and `YOUR_PASSWORD` with your actual API details.

 2.  **`entries.txt`**: This text file contains the raw incident entries that need to be processed.
-You can get the data from document file given  by `Mas Eko` desktop engineer, copy all text into `entries.txt`
+You can get the data from document file given  by desktop engineer, copy all text into `entries.txt`

 ## Setup and Execution Steps